Sankiee/Option-Pricing-Model/README.md

 The script uses `matplotlib` to scatter plot the deviations for each option.
 This helps in visually assessing the accuracy of the Black-Scholes model.

 ## 8. Main Execution
-The script processes multiple CSV files, performs the analysis for each, and prints the results:
+The script processes the CSV file "NIFTY ALL JAN-MAR.csv", performs the analysis, and prints the results:

-- **`file_list`**: A list of CSV filenames that the script will process.
+- **`file_list`**: A list containing the CSV filename "NIFTY ALL JAN-MAR.csv" that the script will process.
 - The script outputs the standard deviation of deviations for all options, OTM options, and ITM options, along with the maximum deviation.

 ## 9. Results Interpretation